Peas

 Cascadia Snap Pea

-Description: Cascadia snap peas produce thick, sweet pods that are crunchy and flavorful.
-The plants are disease-resistant and very productive.
+Description: Cascadia produces thick, sweet snap pods that are crunchy and flavorful.
+Very productive and known for good disease resistance.

 Growing Season: Fall, Winter, and Spring